YouHaveTrouble/minecraft-optimization/README.md

 ## spark
 [Spark](https://spark.lucko.me/) is a plugin that allows you to profile your servers CPU and memory usage.
 You can read on how to use it [on its wiki](https://spark.lucko.me/docs/).
 There's also a guide on how to find the cause of lag spikes [here](https://spark.lucko.me/docs/guides/Finding-lag-spikes).

+## timings
+Great way to see what might be going on when your server is lagging are timings.
+Timings is a tool that lets you see exactly what tasks are taking the longest.
+It's the most basic troubleshooting tool and if you ask for help regarding lag you will most likely be asked for your timings.

+To get timings of your server you just need to execute the `/timings paste` command and click the link you're provided with.
+You can share this link with other people to let them help you.
+It's also easy to misread if you don't know what you're doing.
+There is a detailed [video tutorial by Aikar](https://www.youtube.com/watch?v=T4J0A9l7bfQ) on how to read them.

 [`SOG`]: https://www.spigotmc.org/threads/guide-server-optimization%E2%9A%A1.283181/
 [server.properties]: https://minecraft.fandom.com/wiki/Server.properties